data2viz/play.data2viz.io/back/content/documentation/02-colors.md

 ### Radial gradient

-If you want to paint a shape using a radial gradient, use the `Colors.Gradient.radial` builder.
+If you want to paint a shape using a radial gradient, use the `Colors.Gradient.radial()` builder.

  * `center`: Point, starting point of the gradient
  * `radius`: Double, radius of the gradient

-Next you call `withColor()` given a Color and a percentage to set the base color then add any number of colors using `andColor()`.
+Next you call `withColor()` given a Color and a percentage to set the base color then add any number of `ColorStop` using `andColor()`.

   ```height=50